Interesting Drug: Music video

 Like previous videos for Morrissey and the Smiths, the "Interesting Drug" video was directed by Tim Broad.
 The video features a group of high heel-wearing, NME-reading schoolboys who join together with an older woman cyclist played by Diane Alton.
 At the end of the video, Morrissey appears to give the group animal rights literature, prompting them to break into a facility to free lab rabbits.
 This main story is interspersed with clips of Morrissey and his backing band performing the song.
 Among other things, the video features a cameo of a copy of Moby-Dick as well as a reference to Morrissey favorite Charles Hawtrey in the fictional Hawtrey high school the boys attended.

 The words "Bad people on the right" were written on a wall during one scene, which Morrissey said "would apply to the Conservative government."

 The video prompted controversy and was banned by the BBC for a period.
-It eventually appeared on Top of the Pops, but only after the word "rise" was changed to "right" and the seal scene was omitted.
+It eventually appeared on Top of the Pops, but omitting a scene featuring a blood-covered dead seal.